casus/minterpy/docs/how-to/multi-index-set/index.rst

    Create a Multi-Index Set <multi-index-set-create>
    Add Exponents to a Multi-Index Set <multi-index-set-add>
    Check for Equality in Value <multi-index-set-equality>
-   Check for Membership, Superset, or Subset <multi-index-set-membership>
+   Check for Membership (Containment) <multi-index-set-membership>
+   Compare Multi-Index Sets <multi-index-set-comparison>
    Make a Multi-Index Set Complete <multi-index-set-complete>
    Make a Multi-Index Set Downward-Closed <multi-index-set-downward-closed>
    Create the Union of Multi-Index Sets <multi-index-set-union>